Haweanah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "chmod -m 751 my _dir" is the script that creates a directory called my_dir with permissions 751 in the working directory

 "chgrp school hello" is the script that changes the group owner to school for th file hello

+"chown vincent:staff" is the script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory